Makvath/portfolio/README.md

 Here is where my site is displayed.

-This is a demonstration of learning about Github
+This is a demonstration of learning about Github for the Advanced Web Projects course.